Disney's Asian Resort

-Disney's Asian Resort was a planned resort to be located at the Walt Disney World Resort in Lake Buena Vista, Florida.
+Disney's Asian Resort was a planned resort to be located at the Walt Disney World Resort in Bay Lake, Florida.
 Its concept was developed in the 1960s and was expected to open in 1974, three years after its parent complex began operations.
 However, the 1973 oil crisis led to the cancellation of the project, in addition to Disney's Venetian Resort and Disney's Persian Resort.

 Theme

 Inspired by the culture of Thailand, the hotel would have featured Thai furnishings and cuisine.
 Architectural plans featured a large center building more than 160 feet tall with a restaurant on top comparable to the design of Disney's Contemporary Resort.
 Guest rooms would have been arranged in a square around the perimeter on three sides leaving the side opposite the Seven Seas Lagoon open.
 The original plan called for 600 rooms but was scaled down to 500 in later revisions.
 Two-thirds of the guest rooms would have had garden or lake views.
 Fifty suites would have been deluxe rooms themed after Thai royalty.